 Confirmation of a clinical diagnosis through genetic testing of pancreatitis can allow for genetic counseling and may direct medical management.

-Overview of the genes in CENTOGENE´s pancreatitis panel
+Overview of genes in Pancreatitis panel